Autoscale Service Engines

-To scale traffic in, Avi Vantage reverses the process, allowing secondary SEs 30 seconds to bleed off active connections by default.
+To scale traffic in, Avi Vantage reverses the process, allowing secondary SEs 30 seconds to timeout active connections by default.
 At the end of this period, the secondary terminates remaining connections.
 Subsequent packets for these connections will now be handled by the primary SE, or if the virtual service was distributed across three or more SEs, the connection could hash to any of the remaining SEs.
 This timeout can be changed using the following CLI command: vs_scalein_tmeout seconds

 When scaled across multiple Service Engines, the percentage of load may not be entirely equal.
 For instance, the primary SE must make a load balancing decision to determine which SE should handle a new connection, then forward the ingress packets.
 For this reason, it will have a higher workload than the secondary SEs and may therefore own a smaller percentage of connections than secondary SEs.
 The primary will automatically adjust the percentage of traffic across the eligible SEs based on available CPU.

 Real World Impact

 A non-scaled virtual service offers the most optimal packet path from client to Avi Vantage to the server.
 Scaling SEs may add an extra hop to some traffic (specifically traffic pushed to secondary SEs) for ingress packets.
 Scaling works well for the following use cases:

 - Traffic that involves minimal ingress and greater egress traffic, such as client/server apps, HTTP or video streaming protocols.
 For instance, SEs may exist on hosts with single 10-Gbps NICs.
 While scaled out, the virtual service can still deliver 30 Gbps of traffic to clients.